theilr/gimp-frastructure/README.md

 HDR = High Dynamic Range, and for most image formats, you are basically stuck with 8 bits of dynamic range.  *Cheap HDR* doesn't actually increase the dynamic range; in fact, it _decreases_ it, overall, but in a way that maintains local contrast.
-But this gives you some headroom to increase the contrast of the image overall, thus enhancing that local contrast.
+By itself, *Cheap HDR* does not improve your image.
+But by reducing the global range, it gives you some headroom to increase the contrast of the image overall, thus enhancing the local contrast, while staying within that 8 bits range.

 The strategy is to brighten the parts of the image that are dark and to darken parts of the image that are light.
 By "parts" of the image, I mean